iamturns/create-exposed-app/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-Thanks for being willing to contribute!
+Thanks for contributing!
-First step: provide a general summary of your changes in the Title above -->
+Enter a Title above: Summary of Change, Present Tense, < 50 Characters -->

 **Checklist**